 Located one and a half hours from Athens, half an hour from Corinth, Loutraki, and Nafplio, Nemea is a small town in the prefecture of Corinth, built at an altitude of 370 m amphitheatrically on the slopes of Mount Profitis Ilias.

-Additionally, pay a visit to Acrocorinth, the acropolis of Corinth, to discover its secret water spring and the myth behind it!
-On the Acrocorinth, you will also find what’s left of Goddess Aphrodite’s sanctuary, where you’ll get an insight into the ways gods were worshiped in ancient times.
+Additionally, visit Acrocorinth, the Acropolis of Corinth, to discover its secret water spring and the myth behind it!
+On the Acrocorinth, you will also find what’s left of Goddess Aphrodite’s sanctuary, where you’ll get an insight into how gods were worshiped in ancient times.

 A day trip to Ancient Corinth from Athens is always a good idea; it will leave you rich in knowledge and awed by the beauty of Greece!

-The Panhellenic sanctuary of Olympia is thought to be one of the most important sites of the ancient Greek world.
-Used as a sanctuary for most of its existence, it later became the motherland of the Olympic games, gathering people from all around Greece every four years.
+The Panhellenic sanctuary of Olympia is considered one of the most important sites of the ancient Greek world.
+Used as a sanctuary for most of its existence, it later became the motherland of the Olympic games, gathering people from around Greece every four years.

 The Olympic games, before becoming the most popular sports event in the world, were first established as a festival dedicated to the worship of Zeus.